milvus-io/milvus/docs/developer_guides/chap08_binlog.md

 ## Event format

 Binlog file consists of 4 bytes magic number and a series of events.
-The first event must be descriptor event.
+The first event must be a descriptor event.

 ### 8.1 Event format